Fahdshema/Multi-AI-agents-Orchestration-Porject/README.md

 This section explains the various methods available for adding tools to the project.

 [Video Demo](#video-demo)
-Explore the full potential of AutoCodeAgent by watching these demonstration videos.
+Explore the full potential of  IntelliForge AI – Autonomous Multi-Agent System for Intelligent Code Generation by watching these demonstration videos.

 [Parameters](#parameters)
 Description of the parameters to use in CodeAgent constructor.